 Don’t feel like drinking tonight, or ever?
 You’re in good company at Princeton!
 Many people choose not to drink for a variety of reasons.

-Alcohol isn’t necessary for a fun night out even though some people may feel more comfortable socializing if they are drinking.
+Especially this year, alcohol isn’t necessary for being social even though some people may feel more comfortable with it if they are drinking.
 You can increase your confidence in social settings by trying the following:

 - Practice social skills.
 Like all skills, socializing gets easier the more you do it.
-Remember that people are at parties to mingle, and they’ll probably be glad to have someone else break the ice.
+Remember that people are trying to get to know each other, and they’ll probably be glad to have someone else break the ice.
 Start with a simple hello.

 - Don’t assume others are judging you.
 Most people are happy to talk with you and don’t mind if the introductions are a little awkward.
 If you can let go of what you’re imagining other people think and enjoy yourself, you'll inspire others to do the same.

-- Go out as a group.
-If socializing makes you nervous, see if some of your friends want to join in on partying without drinking.
-If you’re with a group, you’ll have other sober people you can talk to and dance with all night.
+- Join as a group.
+If socializing makes you nervous, see if some of your friends want to join the activity without drinking.
+If you’re with a group, you’ll have other sober people you can talk to and connect with all night.

 In American culture, drinking in college (and in general) is portrayed as a norm.
 Sometimes it’s hard for people to understand why someone wouldn’t want to drink, even though many people choose to abstain or limit their drinking.
 While it’s not polite to ask about someone’s choice to not drink, it happens.